Hidden and unknow cost of Dollarization (gain to the US)

 Only about 8 percent of the money supply is made up of actual bank notes and coins in an advanced economy (based on the US money supply).

 Fiat money has a decreasing real value during inflation: 7 billion plus people use generally decreasing real value fiat money each and every day to buy and sell almost everything in the world economy.
 When too much fiat money is created, this erosion of real value is reflected by the rate of inflation over time.
-Consumer Price Indices indicate the change in the real value of fiat currencies in the world economy within their particular local economies.
-Countries that issue government capital inflation-indexed bonds have a Daily CPI that indicates the daily change in the real value of their local currency within their local economy.
+Consumer Price Indices indicate the change in the real value of fiat money in the world economy within their particular local economies.
+Countries that issue government capital inflation-indexed bonds already have a Daily CPI that indicates the daily change in the real value of their local currency within their local economy.

 Example: The economy grows in terms of GDP at 2 percent per annum.
 The monetary base needs to be increased.
-The Central Bank – in the normal course of its activities – orders new fiat money bank notes with a nominal value of USD equivalent of USD 4 billion at a cost of USD 100 000 from the bank note supplier, De la Rue, in the UK, for example.
+The Central Bank – in the normal course of its activities – orders new fiat money bank notes with a nominal value of USD 4 billion at a cost of USD 100 000 from the bank note supplier, De la Rue, in the UK, for example.

 Real value USD 4 000 000 000